OlenaBugaiova/datascience-and-ai-self-learning/README.md

 # Experience of an autodidact in Data Science and Artificial Intelligence

-Self-education allowed creating the path according to my strengths, background, and wishes step by step.
-With uncertainty after new accomplishments, I realized how much I don't know.
-Like when reaching the peak of a mountain new peaks appear from the height.
-Having no feedback for a long time determined how much I believe in my choices.
-I felt lonely studying on my own.
-But during the journey, I met enthusiasts from all over the world, and I feel friendship with some of them.
+Self-education allowed creating the path according to my strengths, background and wishes step by step.
+With uncertainty after new accomplishments, I realized how much I don't know: like when reaching a peak of a mountain new peak appears from the height.
+Having no feedback for a long time determined how much I believe in my choice.
+I felt lonely studying on my own but during the journey, I met enthusiasts from all over the world, and I feel friendship with some of them.
 Self-education is an opportunity to learn from different perspectives, to live new experiences

 ---